prondubuisi/psalmoutput/report.md

 ## Phase 1
 ### Analyzing Civi-core with Psalm Locally

 During the Community bonding phase the CiviCRM team provided a remote server for use by me and my mentors for this project implementation.
-Though a remote server was provided my mentors made me understand that analysis would have an easier workflow if I tried Psalm out Locally on my Computer.
-To acheive local analysis I did the following;
+Though a remote server was provided my mentors made me understand that Static analysis would have an easier workflow if I tried Psalm out Locally on my Computer.
+To acheive local Static analysis I did the following;

 * I created my own [fork](https://github.com/prondubuisi/civi-mirror) of the Civi-core repository
 * I cloned the fork to my Local System
 * Tried Running Psalm on the local repository
 * Opened [Issues](https://github.com/vimeo/psalm/issues?q=is%3Aissue+author%3Aprondubuisi+is%3Aclosed) in the Psalm Repository to fix errors encountered while running psalm locally

-From Beginning it was clear there was no way I would implement my static analysis project  directly on the CiviCRM Jenkins Tool chain as the infrastructure  was used on daily basis for active development, hence I was provided with a server with similar configurations.
+From Beginning it was clear there was no way I would implement my static analysis project  directly on the CiviCRM Jenkins Tool chain as the infrastructure  was used on daily basis for active development, hence I was provided with a server having similar configurations.

 ## Phase 2
 ### Analyzing Civi-core with Psalm on Remote Server

+The developers maintaining Psalm were very quick to fix errors encountered while running Psalm on Civi-core,after the errors where fixed and Psalm was confirmed to work locally I tried Static Analysis on the remote server by doing the following;

+* I installed PHP on the server
+* I installed Composer on the server
+* I Installed git on the server
+* I cloned the Civi-core repository to the remote server
+* I installed Psalm via Composer as one of Civi-core Dependencies

+With all the requirements in place, I was able to run Psalm static analysis on Civi-core without errors.
+One important observation from this was that Psalm returned a varying error count on the Locally.
+Mentors from the CiviCRM community mentioned that this was normal and that was the reason CiviCRM had test suites for different environments and different PHP versions.

 ## Phase 3
 ### Analyzing Civi-core with Psalm and CI/CD tool(Jenkins) on merge